Oreo Balls (Oreo Truffles)

 • Place the Oreo balls in the freezer to harden for at least 30 minutes (up to overnight – just wrap them with plastic wrap if you freeze for more than 3 hours).

-• Let stand at room temperature for 60 minutes, or in the refrigerator or freezer for shorter to harden.
+• Let sit at room temperature for 60 minutes, or in the refrigerator or freezer for shorter to harden.
 If desired, drizzle more chocolate or white chocolate on top of the hardened Oreo balls for a finished look.

 Video